XperiorTR/suavemente-kde-theme/README.md

 A theme for KDE Plasma based on [Suave by phob1an](https://www.opencode.net/phob1an/suave).
 This theme uses the [Gruvbox](https://github.com/morhetz/gruvbox?tab=readme-ov-file#palette) color scheme.

-Icon pack is **not** a part of this theme (though I do recommend you to use it if you are using this theme), the icon pack used in the below picture is the [Gruvbox Plus Icon Pack by SylEleuth](https://github.com/SylEleuth/gruvbox-plus-icon-pack))
+Icon pack and color pack is **not** a part of this theme (though I do recommend you to use it if you are using this theme), the icon pack used in the below picture is the [Gruvbox Plus Icon Pack by SylEleuth](https://github.com/SylEleuth/gruvbox-plus-icon-pack), the color pack is [Dark Pastels/Gruvbox by LUWX](https://store.kde.org/p/1223601))

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/c3e432f7-4b0c-48d6-b36f-cc4ff87a492c" />